Licensing the Power BI service for users in your organization

 License types and capabilities

-There are three kinds of Power BI per-user licenses: free, Pro, and Premium Per User.
+There are three kinds of Power BI per-user licenses: Fabric free, Pro, and Premium Per User (PPU).
 The type of license a user needs is determined by where content is stored, how they'll interact with that content, and if that content uses Premium features.
 Where an organization stores content is determined by subscription license type.

 One type of organizational subscription, Power BI Premium, is a capacity-based license.
-Premium capacity allows users with Pro and Premium Per User licenses to share content and collaborate with others who have free and Premium Per User licenses.
+Premium capacity allows users with Pro and PPU licenses to share content and collaborate with others who have free, Pro, and PPU licenses.

 For detailed information about licensing, see Licenses for the Power BI.

-Content created by a user who is assigned a Premium Per User license can only be shared with other users who have a Premium Per User license.
-Content that is saved in a workspace hosted with Premium capacity can be shared with users who don't have a Premium Per User license.
+Content created by a user who is assigned a PPU license can only be shared with other users who have a PPU license.
+Content that is saved in a workspace hosted with Premium capacity can be shared with users who don't have a PPU license.
 For a detailed breakdown of feature availability per license type, see Features by license type.